hendrikcech/rft/assignment1/draft-rft.md

 ```

 ## File request
-Connections are initiated by clients who send a single message with a list of the files that they want to fetch to the server.
+Connections are initiated by clients who send a single message with a list of the files that they want to fetch from the server.
 Each file is identified by a path that is resolved by the server.
 The position of each file in the request list determines the handle by which the file is referred to in the subsequent data request messages.
 For example: The file that appears first in the request list is assigned index 0, the next file index 1, and so on.

 The server replies with at least one message that contains the total size and checksum of each file that can be served.
 If a file can not be served, an explanatory error code is returned for that file.
 <!-- Optionally, clients can request to not transfer the whole file but start the transfer from a specified byte offset. -->